When Can Your Baby Sleep On Their Stomach? 4 Signs To Watch For

 To determine this, you’ll need to know the basics when it comes to safe sleep and the four signs to watch for when trying to decide if your baby is ready for this transition.

-In this article, we’ll also address a few commonly asked questions when it comes to your baby sleeping on their stomach.
+In this article, we’ll also address a few commonly asked questions when it comes to your baby sleeping on their stomach and address some myths related to this position.

 Safe Sleep Recommendations